lightbend/fdp-sample-applications/README-DEVELOPERS.md

 #### Install a Web Server

 The best way to serve artifacts into the cluster is to provide a web server running in the cluster or accessible to it.
-Ideally, this server is configured for `scp` upload of artifacts to serve.
+Ideally, this server is configured for `scp` upload of artifacts to serve and `ssh` for access.
 In what follows, we'll assume the following configuration can be used for this purpose.

 | Key          | Sample Value        | Purpose |
 | :----------- | :------------------ | :------ |